-This booklet has been put together to welcome you and your child to our Senior Department.
-For some of you this will be your first experience of Mayville High School.
-Others may already be familiar with the routines of the school.
+This booklet has been written to welcome you and your child to the Senior Department of Mayville High School.
+For some of you, this will be your first experience of Mayville.
+Others may already be familiar with the routines of school.

-Hopefully, this booklet will answer most of them.
-If, however you still have any queries, or would just like to have an informal chat or another look around the department please do not hesitate to contact us and take advantage of our 'Open Door' policy.
-To be successful, a good education needs to be a three way partnership between school, child and parents.
+Hopefully, this booklet will answer most of the questions you may have.
+If, however, you still have any queries or would just like to have an informal chat or another look around the department, please do not hesitate to contact us and take advantage of our 'Open Door' policy.
+To be successful, a good education needs to be a three-way partnership between school, child and parents.
 We look forward to welcoming you and your child and working with you in the years ahead.